 Preheat oven to 160C/320F.
 Grease a deep 9" round tin (preferably with a removable bottom) and line the bottom with baking parchment.
 Stir the lemon juice into the milk and leave to sit (to make buttermilk, you can replace with 75ml if you have it on hand).
 Toast the almond flakes in a oven tray for 5-7 minutes until they're a light golden brown, then set aside.

-Bake for 25-30 minutes until golden and set (a toothpick should be able to be removed cleanly - it needs to be cooked to support the topping) - when 15 minutes have gone, start making the topping.
-Place the toasted almonds, butter, sugar, milk, salt and espresso powder into the saucepan and stir as the butter melts.
+Bake for 25-30 minutes until golden and set (a toothpick should be able to be removed cleanly - it needs to be cooked to support the topping).
+While it bakes, make the topping.
+Place the butter, sugar, milk, salt and espresso powder into the saucepan and stir as the butter melts.
 Keep heating for a few minutes - it should bubble and thicken slightly.
-Turn the oven up to 200C/390F, then remove the cake to a rack and pour the glaze over the top.
+Stir in the almonds and set aside.
+When the cake is ready, turn the oven up to 200C/390F, remove the cake to a rack and spoon the glaze over the top.
 Spread the almonds out into an even layer.
-Place in the top of the oven and bake for 8-10 minutes until the glaze is deep dark brown and bubbling.
-Cool for a few minutes then slide a knife around the edge of the tin to loosen it and remove the cake to a rack.
+Place back into the oven and bake for 8-10 minutes until the glaze is darkened and bubbling.
+Cool for a five minutes then slide a knife around the edge of the tin to loosen the sides and remove the cake to a rack.

 Best eaten once it's cooled to room temperature, though I have to admit to trying a warm slice with a scoop of vanilla ice cream.
 It keeps well in an airtight tin for two days and is still alright on the third.